artemis-beta/FortUTF/README.md

 ## Troubleshooting

-If you experience any problems building `run_tests.f90` file, try deleting the build directory and start again.
+If you experience any problems:

+- Try deleting the build directory and starting again.
+- Try putting the test subroutines into a module